kelvinfan001/libertas/README.md

 ### Step 1: Network-related registration.
 1. Administrator registers new user identities with the CA by providing **enrollmentID**, **affiliation**, and **role**.
 CA returns enrollment **secret** to administrator.
 Additionally, the administrator will need to provide the new user's legal **name** and **accountType** as attributes to be used by the Libertas account.
 2. Administrator provides enrollment ID and secret to actual users (through mail, email, or other secure means).
 3. Users enroll their identities on the network with the provided enrollment ID and secret.
+User securely receives their locally generated public and private keys, and a signed certificate in their wallet.
 ### Step 2: App-related registration.
 1. Users create Libertas account by providing their **id**, **name**, **email**, and **accountType**.
 The **id** must be the same as the network enrollment ID provided by the administrator, **name** must be the user's legal name, and **accountType** must be the correct **accountType**.
 The user may choose an **email** to be associated with this Libertas account.
 2. Users may call chaincode functions by providing their network identities (through their wallets), which are now associated with a unique Libertas account.